-Complaints by citizens regarding any facet of the District school operation often can be handled more satisfactorily by the administrative officer in charge of the unit closest to the source of the complaint.
-In most instances, complaints will be made to the building Principal and/or his/her assistant, if the verbal complaint cannot be resolved by the teacher, coach, or other school building or district level employee.
+Complaints by citizens regarding any facet of the school operation often can be handled more satisfactorily by the administrative officer in charge of the unit closest to the source of the complaint.
+In most instances, therefore, complaints will be made to the building principal and/or his or her assistant if the matter cannot be resolved by the teacher, coach, or other school employee.